 Structured Products

-3.23 A structured product issuer must be a registered bank.
+3.23 A structured product, save for asset-backed securities and securitisations, must be issued by a registered bank.

-3.24 Due to the complex nature of structured products, the JSE must be consulted at an early stage, save for (i) credit-linked notes and (ii) index-linked instruments.
+3.24 Due to the complex nature of structured products, the JSE must be consulted at an early stage, save for (i) credit-linked notes, (ii) index-linked instruments, (iii) asset-backed securities and (iv) securitisations .

 3.25 Issuers of structured products may make use of the virtual data room through the appointment of a VDR provider, on the same basis as Project Bonds above.